IPv4

 3. Email Reputation and Deliverability

-Larger blocks allow for segmentation, reputation isolation, and more flexibility for outbound mail services.
+Larger blocks allow for segmentation, reputation isolation, and more flexibility for outbound mail services, especially when using clean and verified IPv4 ranges available.

 4. Scalability and Growth Planning